wavebitscientific/datetime-fortran/README.md

 These format specifiers are replaced by the function to the corresponding values to represent the time specified in `tm`.
 For more information on format specifiers see http://www.cplusplus.com/reference/ctime/strftime/.

+`tm` is an instance of the type `tm_struct`, containing date and time values to be processed.

 #### Return value

 If the resulting string fits in less than `slen` characters including the terminating null-character,